The Libertines: Musical style and legacy

-The Libertines have been described as indie rock, garage rock revival and post-punk revival with punk rock influences.
+The Libertines have been characterised as indie rock, garage rock revival, and post-punk revival with punk rock influences.
 Lead singers and guitarists Doherty and Barât had different influences musically.
-Doherty was inspired by bands such as (principally) the Jam, Sex Pistols, the Smiths, and Chas & Dave.
+Doherty was inspired by bands including (principally) The Jam, Sex Pistols, The Smiths, and Chas & Dave.
 Doherty has expressed "Still Ill" by the Smiths as a song that means a lot to him, in an interview.
-Barât admired the Velvet Underground, the Clash, the Doors, Django Reinhardt and Nirvana.
-Doherty liked the written works of William Blake, Emily Dickinson and Thomas Chatterton, whereas Barât preferred Saki and the Edwardian idea of wit.
+Barât admired the Velvet Underground, The Clash, the Doors, Django Reinhardt, and Nirvana.
+Doherty liked the written works of William Blake, Emily Dickinson and Thomas Chatterton whereas Barât preferred Saki and the Edwardian idea of wit.

 On their collective sound, Doherty commented, "It's like they say: Oasis is the sound of a council estate singing its heart out, and the Libertines is the sound of someone just put in the rubbish chute at the back of the estate, trying to work out what day it was".

-Doherty and Barât followed one common dream whilst in the Libertines: "It's either to the top of the world, or the bottom of a canal", Barât once said this phrase to Doherty in the early days of their friendship.
+Doherty and Barât followed one common dream whilst in the Libertines: "It's either to the top of the world, or the bottom of a canal", Barât once said that phrase to Doherty in the early days of their friendship.

 The Libertines' lyrics occasionally reference their idea of sailing on "the good ship Albion to Arcadia".
-This idea was especially important to Doherty who has continued the theme when writing for Babyshambles.
+This idea was especially important to Doherty, who has continued the theme when writing for Babyshambles.
 He thinks of Arcadia as a utopia without any rules or authority.
 Their recordings were fairly lo-fi.
 Mick Jones' recording method was hands-off: he allowed the band to perform one song several times through and would then choose the best take.
 He performed minimal audio mixing and dubbing.
 While Bernard Butler was less strict with this, the final sound still came across as raw and unpolished.